Home Insights What Is RAG and Why Every Business Should Care

 The knowledge rarely changes

 For most businesses, RAG is the right choice.
 It is faster to implement, cheaper to run, easier to update, and more accurate for factual questions.
-Fine-tuning is powerful but solves a different problem — it changes how the AI behaves, not what it knows.
+Fine-tuning is powerful but solves a different problem.
+It changes how the AI behaves, not what it knows.

 Many production systems use both: RAG for knowledge and fine-tuning for tone.
 But if you are starting out, start with RAG.
 You will get 90% of the value at 10% of the cost.